-The statement of Faith adopted by FCS is deliberately limited to the broad arena of biblical Christian doctrine, which is considered to be central to all orthodox Christian churches, and which sets Christianity apart from all other faiths.
-Therefore, we subscribe to the great historic creeds and confessions – including Nicene, the Apostles, and the Athanasian – as they have been elaborated through the ages by the called synods of the church from the Ecumenical Council to the Westminister Assembly.
+The statement of Faith adopted by FCS is deliberately limited to the broad arena of Biblical Christian doctrine, which is considered to be central to all orthodox Christian churches, and which sets Christianity apart from all other faiths.
+Therefore, we subscribe to the great historic creeds and confessions – including Nicene, the Apostles, and the Athanasian – as they have been elaborated through the ages by the called synods of the church from the Ecumenical Council to the Westminster Assembly.
 To carefully establish the parameters of doctrinal teaching at FCS and to maintain our non-denominational status, we will adhere to the standards of historic orthodoxy in all essentials but to biblical diversity in all peripherals.
 Thus:

 The integrity, centrality, and priority of the local church, Biblical ecclesiology, and covenantal substantiveness must be protected at every turn.

 - Classroom discussion of secondary doctrine should be on an informative, non-partisan level.
 Teachers must be careful not to speak to the students in a manner that would cause offense to the parents.

 - Presentation of all sides of an issue is encouraged.
 We want our students to think – and think for themselves, albeit within the parameters of a Christian worldview.